ZhangxiangHu-Ripple/XRPL-specs/XLS-zkLightclient/README.md

 7. The relayer processes the data, including the signing public key and the signature, converting them into the format that is compatible with a zero-knowledge proof (ZKP) proving system.
 8. The relayer runs a prover, generates a proof, and sends the proof along with the requested ledger header to xClient.
 This proposal suggests to use Groth16, but xClient can choose which proof it can accept.
-9. The relayer sends the reply along with the corresponding proof to xCLient
+9. The relayer sends the reply along with the corresponding proof to xClient
 10. xClient verifies the proof against the header.
 11. xClient accepts the header if the proof is valid, and rejects the header otherwise.